With Easter in the rearview mirror and the summer months approaching, it’s an interesting time for pastors and church leaders.

 Lift Church in Kansas City encourages their congregation to “Automate the Important.”

 The Highlands Church does the same thing in the summer months.
-Here’s a letter from the pastor asking the congregation to consider automating their giving.
+The Pastor wrote letter, asking the congregation to consider automating their giving.

 Finally, if you’re looking for a summer giving challenge, our friends at Fully Funded have a great resource for this.
 It includes a focus on automated, recurring giving.